 To identify which input variables' uncertainties most affect the outputs, an importance analysis was performed using Analytica.
-It uses the absolute rank-order correlation between each input and the output as an indication of the strength of monotonic relations between each input and a selected output, both linear and otherwise [12].
+It uses the absolute rank-order correlation between each input and the output as an indication of the strength of monotonic relations between each input and a selected output, both linear and otherwise (Chrisman et al., 2007).

-3. Results and discussion
+3. Results and Discussion